 Mustard barbecue sauce is a yellow-colored sauce typically served on the table to add to barbecued meat.
 It has a base of mustard, vinegar, sugar, and spices.
 This type of barbecue sauce adds a savory, tart flavor that matches well with the sweeter taste of barbecued pork.
 It might contain gluten if malt vinegar is used as an ingredient.
 It should be suitable for a vegan or vegetarian diet, but check the label in case any milk-derived ingredients are listed for a particular brand.

 From colonial times, the barbecue sauce used in the Carolinas was primarily a thin sauce of vinegar and spices.
-Germans began migrating to the region at the end of the 18th century, particularly the central portion of South Carolina and parts of Northern Georgia.
-With them came mustard.
-Germans love the combination of mustard and pork and in the Carolinas, barbecue means pulled pork.
+Barbecue sauce was innovated and made fashionable by Africans who were enslaved.
+When Germans began migrating to the region at the end of the 18th century, particularly the central portion of South Carolina and parts of Northern Georgia, they brought mustard.
+Germans loved the combination of mustard and pork and in the Carolinas: barbecue means pulled pork.
 Slowly, mustard was integrated as an ingredient in the sauces served with barbecue produced in this region, growing in popularity and complexity.
 In fact, barbecue sauce only gained tomato as an ingredient as it was used farther west in the Carolinas.
 The thick, sweet, tomato-based barbecue sauce that is the standard in the supermarket today was developed in Kansas and Texas.

 What Is It Made Of?

 Mustard barbecue sauce has a few basic elements, and from there cooks put their own twist on the ingredients.
 Mustard barbecue sauces are almost always made from prepared yellow mustard out of a bottle.
 Variations can use brown mustard or Dijon.
 Typical ingredients include:

 What Does It Taste Like?